How Much Food to Feed a Dog at Any Life Stage

 Dogs age at different rates.
 There is no exact time when a dog becomes a ‘senior dog’.
 Just as with any life stage, each dog needs to be treated individually.
 Here are some estimates of when dogs become senior dogs, based on size:

 If your dog has reached his golden years, you have probably noticed the signs, such as a lower activity level and perhaps becoming grey around the muzzle.
 One of the most common problems at this stage is dog weight gain and obesity.
-This can be controlled by decreasing the caloric intake as needed.
+Control this by decreasing the caloric intake as needed.

 These custom meals are designed specifically for your dog in partnership with your veterinarian, based on their medical records and lab work.